 You are here:

-Have OHP and need to be tested for novel coronavirus (COVID-19?)
+Have OHP and need to be tested for COVID-19?
 It’s covered.
-Need to stay in the hospital because of COVID-19?
+Need a vaccine or to stay in the hospital because of COVID-19?
 That’s covered, too.

 Your health is important to us.
-Starting March 18, 2020, if you have OHP, you are covered.
-You are covered even if you get a letter that says your OHP is closing or you no longer qualify.
+Starting March 18, 2020, if you have OHP or CAWEM, you are covered.

 The federal government is sending stimulus checks to help families during the COVID-19 emergency.
 It is also increasing unemployment payments.